fontcala/libdl/doc/DESCRIPTION.md

 ```
 Further details of these functions is provided in each layer's class documentation.

 Layers may have as input and output various kinds of data.
 Making a common interface (see interface description) for all layers with arbitrary input and output types is not trivial.
-For this reason, the burden of representig data is moved to \c mInputDims and \c mOutputDims respectively, which together with the template parameters, encode how each layer should use the data, while the data itself is always stored as a matrix of template type DataType (default double).
+For this reason, the burden of representig data is moved to \c mInputDims and \c mOutputDims respectively, which together with the template parameters, encode how each layer should use the data, while the data itself is always stored as a matrix  (and pointed to with a matrix pointer) of template type DataType (default double).
 This additionally allows a very simple and fast access to input data via raw pointer.
 For further discussion see BaseLayer.

+@remarks Why am I not using smart pointers or encapsulation of data?
+@remarks - Raw pointers are used because there is no concept of ownership to be implemented (in fact, the data these pointers are meant to point to, is owned by other objects).
+Additionally the data in these pointers is accessed many times, and having a wrapper around the actual pointer could be slower.

+@remarks Why pointer to data and not pointer to previous and next layers?
+@remarks - Like this the layers are easier to interface.
+It should be up to the user, where he gets the input from,maybe he has a useful function returning some data which he wants to use in between two layers.
+Additionally it might be that in the future several inputs from different layers, which means the Layers cannot be modelled as elements of a doubly linked list.

 ### Computation Layers
-Layers with parameters inherit from ConnectedBaseLayer (which provides methods related to parameter setting, initialization and update) and are templated over an Activation Function.
+Layers with parameters inherit from ConnectedBaseLayer (which provides methods related to parameter setting, initialization and update parameters) and are templated over an Activation Function.

 Parameter initialization is tunned in a He/Xavier style, by setting the value of the variance of the distribution which the random values are going to be drawn from.